AdaCore/spark2014/docs/lrm/source/declarations-and-types.rst

 ..  _tu-access_types-01:

-1. At the  point of a move  operation the state  of the source object  (if any) shall be  Unrestricted.
-After  a move  operation, the  state of  the source object (if any) becomes Moved.
+1. At the point of a move operation the state of the source object (if any) and all of its reachable elements shall be Unrestricted.
+After a move operation, the state of any access parts of the source object (if there is one) becomes Moved.

 .. _tu-access_types-02: